 1. At what age do children begin problem-solving?

-Children are believed to acquire the basics of problem-solving by age three.
-But it is not refined since it is intervened by short attention span and difficulty in understanding the problems on their own.
+Problem-solving is one of the essential life skills for kids that may learn at different ages.
+Generally, children are believed to acquire the basics of problem-solving by age three.
+However, it is not refined since it is intervened by a short attention span and difficulty understanding the problems independently.
 Their problem-solving skills develop as they grow up (1).

 The three common problem-solving strategies are (2):